earthai-tech/gofast/README.md

 - **Community-Driven**: We believe in the power of collaboration. gofast is an open-source project, welcoming contributions and suggestions from the community to continuously improve and evolve.

-_Join us in making machine learning workflows faster and more efficient.
-With gofast, you're not just processing data; you're accelerating towards breakthroughs and innovations._

 ## Demo